-Through the Work portal administrators can define which users belong to a particular group of Stakeholders.
+Through the Work Portal administrators can define which users belong to a particular group of Stakeholders.
 If your project has one or more stakeholder definitions, you can relate end users to one or more of them.

 To speed-up the mapping of users to stakeholder definitions, you can define conditions to automatically map them in batch.

-When said conditions are applied through the Management Console in an environment, they are continuously being reviewed by Bizagi to enable or disable users as an specific Stakeholder.
+When said conditions are applied through the Management Console in an environment, they are continuously being reviewed by Bizagi to enable or disable users as a specific Stakeholder.
 Once the conditions are executed in the target environment, all new users will automatically be mapped to a Stakeholder definition as soon as they meet any of the conditions defined.